waccit/unified-red/README.md

     ```
     npm i unified-red
     ```
--   Restart your Node-RED instance and you should have UI nodes available in the palette and a new `dashboard` tab in the right side panel.
+-   Restart your Node-RED instance and you should have UI nodes available in the palette and a new `Unified-RED` tab in the right side panel.
 -   Continue to the user interface at <http://localhost:1880/ui> (if the default settings are used) to complete the initial setup.